How to approach a website redesign with ROI in mind

 But based on years of experience, here are four areas that we have seen the most impact when it comes to redesigning and relaunching clients’ websites:

-- Conversion rate optimisation: Consider how your updated website architecture and UX design will impact the customer journey.
-Ideally, implement A/B testing to understand how you can optimise your site to drive users to take action, whether it’s a newsletter event sign-up or a purchase.
+- Conversion rate optimization: Consider how your updated website architecture and UX design will impact the customer journey.
+Ideally, implement A/B testing to understand how you can optimize your site to drive users to take action, whether it’s a newsletter event sign-up or a purchase.

 - SEO and content strategy: A well-designed website can improve your online presence by making it easier for search engines to locate and serve up your site on SERPs.
 Increased online visibility makes it easier for potential customers to find and learn about your products or services, leading to marketing qualified leads you can nurture.

-- Go headless: Whether you need to improve the mobile experience or drive personalisation via flexible website design, newer headless approaches allow for easy customisation, improved website analytics, and unique content or product experiences.
+- Go headless: Whether you need to improve the mobile experience or drive personalization via flexible website design, newer headless approaches allow for easy customization, improved website analytics, and unique content or product experiences.
 This can improve revenue driven by your website.